‘Riding Shotgun’ Argument Gets Out of Control

 After getting caught in a traffic jam near the anchor in Blakely, police ordered the man out of the car.
 Police say, at first, Brezenski cooperated but that quickly changed.

-“I drew my weapon.
+"I drew my weapon.
 I got him calmed down for a second and told him, get up against the car, but as soon as he saw me put my weapon down, he attacked me again, so I picked him up and threw him into the grass.
-I detained him, I was trying to get my handcuffs on him when the other girl came over and she started attacking me.
-I had one cuff on him and by this time, I was yelling for backup and some of the other guys were starting to show up,” Chief Devoe said.
+I detained him, I was trying to get my handcuffs on him when the other girl came over, and she started attacking me.
+I had one cuff on him, and by this time, I was yelling for backup, and some of the other guys were starting to show up," Chief Devoe said.

 The third person in the vehicle was not arrested, and in fact, police are calling her a victim.
 While this was certainly a dangerous situation for those involved, police say many others were also in harm's way.